REHolt/Garage-Door-Controller/README.md

 the ESP8266 module, and will be printed to Serial when the module is connected.
 This helps me identify the device so I can set a static IP on my network.

-I made modifications to this software to interface a couple of HALL-Effect Sensor as Status indicators On the ESP8266 set pinmode(5, INPUT_PULLUP) (Status Open). and pinmode(12, INPUT_PULLUP) (Status Closed)
+I made modifications to this software to interface a couple of HALL-Effect Sensors (Part Number: A3144E) as Status indicators On the ESP8266 set pinmode(5, INPUT_PULLUP) (Status Open). and pinmode(12, INPUT_PULLUP) (Status Closed)

 Implemente SMS notification of Garage Door Status using IFTTT Maker Recipe.
 Code is set up to monitor the time the door is